 But, it doesn’t have to be.
 An easy way to start is with a single-page business plan or Lean Plan.

-There’s really not much difference between a developing a business plan on one page, a Lean Plan, and a good executive summary.
-The only real possible difference is the that if you set out to write a business plan on one page, it must absolutely fit on that one page in a font that most people can still read, while a traditional executive summary can extend to two or three pages, but really should never be longer than that.
+There’s really not much difference between developing a business plan on one page, a Lean Plan, and a good executive summary.
+The only real possible difference is that if you set out to write a business plan on one page, it must absolutely fit on that one page and must be in a font that most people can still read.
+A traditional executive summary, on the other hand, can extend to two or three pages, but really should never be longer than that.

 If you can condense your executive summary to one page, that’s great.
 Investors don’t have lots of time to read and a one-page executive summary will get the idea of your business across succinctly.
 It’s actually a very good exercise to trim down your executive summary to the absolute minimum.
 This will force you to trim needless words and communicate your business idea clearly and with minimal clutter.

 In many ways, a one-page plan serves as the perfect starting point for developing a Lean Plan.
 Starting with one-page ensures that your points are brief, clear, and to the point.
 It also helps you identify what sections you need to elaborate on, whether it’s your milestones, operations strategy, or financial forecasts.
 Once you start expanding and iterating on those elements, you’ve transitioned from a single-page plan to a Lean Plan.

 Who is a one-page business plan intended for?

 Single-page business plans aren’t meant for just one type of person or business.
 They can actually be viable in multiple scenarios.
 Here are just a few business types that can benefit from starting with a simplified business plan:

 Building a business plan on one page is ideal for companies that are in the early stages of figuring out how their idea might work.
 Instead of spending days on a detailed business plan, working through a simple, one-page plan will provide a solid overview of the business in a format that’s easy to change and adjust.